RantirAI/Computir-Cloud-1.1/README.md

 <br>
 <br>

-# 🤯 Welcome to Activepieces
+# 🤯 Build Integrated AI applications and Agents without code.

 Your friendliest open source all-in-one automation tool, designed to be **extensible** through a **type-safe** pieces framework written in **Typescript**.

 <br>
 <br>

-## 🔥 Why Activepieces is Different:
+## 🔥 The next generation of building on the internet with integrations and AI agents on the forefront

 - **💖 Loved by Everyone**: Intuitive interface and great experience for both technical and non-technical users with a quick learning curve.

 ![](/resources/templates.gif)

 - **🌐 Open Ecosystem:** All pieces are open source and available on npmjs.com, **60% of the pieces are contributed by the community**.
+We are integration forward with added tools nesteled inside our product for a AI-first Content Managmenet and AI Appliaction builder directly inside.

 - **🛠️  Pieces are written in Typescript**: Pieces are npm packages in TypeScript, offering full customization with the best developer experience, including **hot reloading** for **local** piece development on your machine. 😎